-What are the DOAJ's indexing criteria?
+What are the DOAJ's latest indexing criteria?
 And how can you apply to add one or more journals to the DOAJ?
 We break down everything you need to know in this blog post.

 For academic journals to operate smoothly, aligning team members, processes, and systems is a must.
 In this blog post, we highlight three stories from academic institutions and scholarly societies about how they're using Scholastica to close the loop between peer review and publishing at their journals.